cuzfrog/WebDriverServ/README.md

 If you are doing something alike, go [A list of headless browsers](http://www.asad.pw/HeadlessBrowsers/), see if you have a better choice.

+An excellent web crawling library: [scala-scraper](https://github.com/ruippeixotog/scala-scraper) by ruippeixotog.

 Current under development.

-###Feature:
+##Feature:

 1. This project is written in Scala and includes two parts:
    * A server that runs a Selenium WebDriver and accepts client instruction.
    * A client which controls the server and is put in your code as dependency.
 2. Based on akka remoting(Artery).
-3. Add some convenient methods. (like auto switch to window or frame.)
+3. Add some convenient methods to Selenium WebDriver. (like auto switch to window or frame.)
 4. Use typesafe Config.
-5. Fine-tuned server logging and complete client document.
+5. Complete client document.
-6. Define html parsing logic at client side, and execute at server side.
+6. Define html parsing script at client side, and execute at server side.
+7. Support JavaScript by Selenium WebDriver.
+Better browser emulation.

-###How to Use:
+##How to Use:

-#####Start server:
+####Start server:

 Right now, you need to build for yourself: